Sketch mocking Chinese launches racism debate in Italy

 And they struck back, citing “spurious and fascist initiatives of those who think they are blackmailing international companies and brands.”

-It was the second time in recent weeks that the pair were skewered on social media, after they replayed an older sketch that used racist language to describe African children.
+It was the second time that the pair were skewered recently on social media, after they replayed an older sketch that used racist language to describe African children.
 And it comes a week after Black Lives Matter protests outside the Rome studios of RAI state television over on-air racist language and the use of blackface on one show.

 Black Italian activist Maddalena Fadika said shows like “Striscia la Notizia” normalize racism.
 “Everything is taken as satire, as a joke, stereotypes projected on minorities are taken as normal,’’ she said.